 Archives of Contemporary Art in Belgium

-The Archives of Contemporary Art in Belgium (AACB) are a documentation and archive centre related to artistic life in Belgium from the second half of the 19th century to the present day.
+The Archives of Contemporary Art in Belgium (AACB) are a documentation and archive centre related to plastic art in Belgium from the second half of the 19th century to the present day.

 Its rich collections, closely related to the collections of the Royal Museums of Fine Arts of Belgium, are composed of artists' personal archives (Emile Claus, Henri Evenepoel, James Ensor, Constantin Meunier, René Magritte, Oscar Jespers, Marcel Broodthaers, Jacques Charlier, Marc Mendelson, Jean-Pierre Ransonnet, ....), and those of artistic circles (Les XX, La Libre Esthetique La Jeune Peinture Belge, ...), journals (Het Overzicht, Variétés, Plus Moins Zéro, ...), galleries (Le Centaur, Apollo, Les Contemporains, MTL, Cogeime, Ad Libitum, Lou Cosyn ...), collectors (Arthur Boite, Max Janlet ...), critics (René Lyr, Léon-Louis Sosset, Luk Lambrecht, ...), and also other figures who played a leading role in the cultural landscape (Paul Haesaerts, Paul-Gustave Van Hecke, Emile Langui ...).
 Artistic movements such as Realism, Impressionism, Expressionism, Surrealism, Conceptual Art and Cobra are widely represented.